 - Food: Hedgehogs need reliable access to food whatever the weather.
 Hot, cold, wet or dry they need to eat every day.
 A small bowl of supplementary food will be greedily appreciated.

-We have lots of blogs on hedgehogs just follow this link for more tips and ideas: Hedgehog Blogs.
+We have lots of blogs on hedgehogs if you want more tips and ideas.